Factors influencing moving costs from Huntsville to Des Moines

 State income tax | 5.0% | 4.4% |

-- Rent prices in Des Moines are 18% lower than in Huntsville.
+- Rent prices in Des Moines are 18% lower than in Huntsville, which means youโll have more money in your pocket each month.

-- The cost of living for a family in Des Moines is 5.8% higher than in Huntsville.
+- If youโre moving your family to Des Moines, keep in mind that your living expenses could increase.
+The cost of living for a family in Des Moines is 5.8% higher than in Huntsville.

 - The unemployment rate in Des Moines is 90.32% higher than in Huntsville.

-- Sales taxes in Des Moines are 22.22% lower than in Huntsville.
+- Youโll spend less on retail and restaurants in Des Moines, since the cityโs sales taxes in Des Moines are 22.22% lower than in Huntsville.

-- State income taxes in Des Moines are 12.00% lower than in Huntsville.
+- One perk of moving to Des Moines is paying less in state income taxes, which are 12.00% lower than in Huntsville.

 To put this in perspective, you would need around $1,810.72 in Des Moines to maintain the same standard of life that you can have with $3,000.00 in Huntsville.